verschuur/laravel-robotstxt/README.md

 - `allow`: all entries which will be used by the `allow` directive.

 By default, the environment name is set to `production` with a robot name of `*` and a disallow entry consisting of an empty string.
 This will allow all bots to access all paths on the production environment.

+**Note:** If you do not define any environments in this configuration file (i.e. an empty configuration), the default will always be to disallow all bots for all paths.

 ## Examples